benrich37/Gen-Chem-Kinetics-Lab/README.md

 - Instructions on how to run the code
 - A cell containing only numerical variable assignments with explanatory in-line comments.
 - A cell containing the code to perform the simulation and plot the generated data
+### ManimAnimation.py
+The script for the animation giving visual explanation on integrators